sowens23/CS-F301/README.md

 # Week-2

 ### 2023-09-08
+  - Running over Binary, and Hexidecimal
+    - b10 10 in b2 is 1010 in b16 is a
+  - The last bit in binary (128 bit) equals an negative sign.
+    - This means that the 128 bit is actually -128.
+This means the domain of binary for unsigned/signed is -128 to 127
+    - Overflow on 0111111 will become 1000000 which is equal to -128
+  - Shifting
+    - Unsinged right shift will leave a 0
+    - Signed right shift will leave a 1

+    ```
+    char x=0;
+    x = x-1;
+    ret x
+    ; x will return as 255 because it's unsigned.
+    ; x will return as -1 if it's signed.
+    ```

+    Signed vs Unsigned operators
+      - Only '<<', *, %, and 'cout' behave differently depending on the signed status of the variable

+    Evolution of scratch register
+      - rax = 64b / eax = 32b / ax = 16b / ah & al = 8b

+    0xFFFFFFFFFFFFFF80
+      - 0x means Hexidecimal
+      - Every one character in Hexidecimal represents 4 binary bits.
+F=15
+      - 80 at the end means 'Signed'

+      ```
+      ; Overflow in unsigned register
+      mov rax,0
+      add al,-128
+      ;add al, 128 ; Max value for 8 bit integer
+      ;add al, 128 ; This will return 0, because al can only store 8 bits.
+      ;jo badStuff ; Jump if Overflow flag (jc) is
+      movsx rax,cl ; This will sign extend an 8 bit to a

+      ret

+      :badStuff
+        mov rax, 999
+        ret
+      ```

 ### 2023-09-06
   - A brittle fix is when you 'fix' a loop to catch conditions that you cannot calculate.